What are terpenes and why do they matter?

 We will discuss the properties of different terpenes in more detail in part two of our introduction to terpenes.

-At CBD Oils UK we offer a selection of products that allow you to experience the positive benefits of terpenes.
 All our CBD oils, capsules and edibles are “full spectrum”, containing an abundance of cannabinoids and terpenes, which allows for the “entourage effect”.

 In addition to our CBD oils, capsules and edibles, we also offer high quality terpene-infused products including: